sdevikar/cpp/alexander_stepaniv/notes/notes_alexander_stepaniv.md

 This is because we implemented the combine operation similar to binary addition. i.e. 0+1 =1, 1+1 = 1,0
 So, in our case, all we've done is, 11 + 10 = 21,0

+Notice that this "binary counter device" automatically makes sure that only the numbers of the same strength (players of the same seed) are combined.
+We also don't need the combine operation to be commutitive. i.e. we expect the outcome of `combine(a,b)` to be the same as `combine(b,a)`

 #### Second min code

 Let's think about the data structure later.
 Let's start with something very basic i.e. the combine function.
 What we know about it so far is:

 - it is a binary operation (i.e. it operates on two operands)
 - it will operate on a data type of the elements in the array (let's call it T)
 - it needs to continuously give the feedback to the caller as to whether we were able to put the number in a particular position or not.
 And we know that the datastructure to keep track of this contains either all 0s or the element of type T who has won x number of matches, where x = index.
-So return type will be T
+So return type will be T. To further explain:
+  - if there was a zero where we're sticking the element in, we return zero
+  - if there was another element where we're going to stick this element in, we return the carry.
+So, for example in the table above, at row#3, 10 got combined with 11 and the result was 0 with carry 21, so we will return the carry 21

 So, below we have